metagenlab/zDB/README.md

 --name: custom run name (defaults to the name given by nextflow).
 The latest completed run is also named latest.
 --cpu: number of parallel processes allowed (default 8)
 --mem: max memory usage allowed (default 8GB)
---singularity_dir: the directory where the singularity images are downloaded (default singularity in current directory)
+--singularity_dir: the directory where the apptainer images are downloaded (default singularity in current directory)
 ```

 The ```--name``` option is optional and can be used to replace nextflow's randomly generated run names by more meaningful ones.

-We noticed that undeterministic bugs sometimes happen when downloading a singularity container or when running long analysis.
+We noticed that undeterministic bugs sometimes happen when downloading a apptainer container or when running long analysis.
 To resume the analysis when this happens, just add the ```--resume``` flag to the previous command.
 For example, if the run launched with the command
 ```
 zdb run --input=input.csv --ko --cog
 ```